hzeller/rpi-rgb-led-matrix/README.md

 `R1`, `G1`, `B1`, `R2`, `G2`, `B2`; the functionality is identical.
 ![Hub 75 interface][hub75]

 Throughout this document, we will use the one-index base, so we will call these signals `R1`, `G1`, `B1`, `R2`, `G2`, `B2` below.

-If you plug an IDC-cable into your RGB panel, this is how the signals are on the other end of the cable (imagine the LED panels somewhere outside the picture on the left); note the notch on the right side of the connector:
+If you plug an IDC-cable into your RGB panel to the input connector, this is how the signal positions are on the other end of the cable (imagine the LED panels somewhere outside the picture on the left); note the notch on the right side of the connector:
 ![Hub 75 IDC connector][hub75-idc]

-The RPi only has 3.3V logic output level, but the display operated at 5V interprets these logic levels fine, just make sure to run a very short cable to the board.
+The RPi only has 3.3V logic output level, but the display operated at 5V interprets these logic levels just fine, just make sure to run a short cable to the board.
 If you do run into glitches or erratic pixels, consider some line-buffering, e.g. using the [active adapter PCB](./adapter/).
 Since we only need output pins on the RPi, we don't need to worry about level conversion back.

 For a single chain of LED-panels, we need 13 IO pins, which fit all in the header of the old Raspberry Pis.
-Newer Raspberry Pis have 40 GPIO pins which allows us to connect three parallel chains of RGB panels.
+Newer Raspberry Pis have 40 GPIO pins, which allows us to connect three parallel chains of RGB panels.

 For reference, this is how the numbering on the Raspberry Pi looks like:
 <a href="img/raspberry-gpio.jpg"><img src="img/raspberry-gpio.jpg" width="600px"></a>

-This is the same representation as in the table below, which allows nice visual inspection.
+This is the same representation used in the table below, which helps for visual inspection.

 ### Wiring diagram

-For each of the up to three chains, you have to connect `GND`, `strobe`, `clock`, `OE-`, `A`, `B`, `C`, `D` to all of these; you find the positions below (note there are more GND pins on the Raspberry Pi, but for simplicity (we only need one), they are left out).
+For each of the up to three chains, you have to connect `GND`, `strobe`, `clock`, `OE-`, `A`, `B`, `C`, `D` to all of these (the `D` line is needed for 32x32 displays; 32x16 displays don't need it); you find the positions below (there are more GND pins on the Raspberry Pi, but they are left out for simplicity).

 Then for each panel, there is a set of (R1, G1, B1, R2, G2, B2) that you have
 to connect to the corresponding pins that are marked `[1]`, `[2]` and `[3]` for chain 1, 2, and 3 below.
-To make things quicker to see visually, I've marked each chain with a separate icon `[1]`=:smile:, `[2]`=:boom: and `[3]`=:droplet:; signals that go to all chains are marked with all icons.
+To make things quicker to navigate visually, each chain is marked with a separate
+icon:

+`[1]`=:smile:, `[2]`=:boom: and `[3]`=:droplet: ; signals that go to all
+chains have all icons.

 Connection                        | Pin | Pin |  Connection
 ---------------------------------:|:---:|:---:|:-----------------------------